Scintillation characteristics of an undoped CsI crystal at low-temperature for dark matter search: Introduction

 \section{Introduction}

-The scintillation crystals are widely employed in the search for rare event interactions such as dark matter~\cite{crystalwimp,Amare:2018sxx,Bernabei:2018yyw,Adhikari:2019off} or coherent elastic neutrino-nucleus scattering (CE$\nu$NS)~\cite{Akimov:2017ade,NEON:2022hbk}.
-Because of increased signals for both dark matter and neutrino interactions at low energies, low-threshold detectors are essential for dark matter or CE$\nu$NS detection.
-In the case of scintillation detectors, the high light yield provides the necessary low-threshold detectors.
+Scintillating crystals are widely employed in the search for rare event interactions such as dark matter~\cite{crystalwimp,Amare:2018sxx,Bernabei:2018yyw,Adhikari:2019off,Zani:2021ije,CRESST:2022dtl} or coherent elastic neutrino-nucleus scattering (CE$\nu$NS)~\cite{Akimov:2017ade,NEON:2022hbk}.
+Since event rates are larger at low energy, low threshold detectors are essential for dark matter or CE$\nu$NS detection.
+In the case of scintillators, higher light yields are strongly associated with lower energy thresholds.
 The introduction of dopants during crystal growth, such as thallium in halide crystals (i.e., CsI(Tl) and NaI(Tl)), enhances radiative recombination and improves light emission efficiency.
 These doped crystals have been widely utilized at room temperature, coupled with photomultipliers, for dark matter and CE$\nu$NS detection experiments~\cite{Akimov:2017ade,NEON:2022hbk,KIMS:2018hch,COSINE-100:2021xqn,COSINE-100:2021zqh,Amare:2021yyu,sabre2,Bernabei:2020mon}.
-The highest reported light yields from doped NaI(Tl) crystals were 22 photoelectrons/keV~\cite{NEON:2022hbk} with a novel crystal encapsulation technique~\cite{Choi:2020qcj}.
-There have been reports suggesting that undoped CsI and NaI crystals exhibit higher light yields at low temperatures~\cite{amsler2002,park2021,nishimura1995,schotanus1990}.
-At the liquid nitrogen temperature of 77\,K, the undoped CsI crystal coupled with silicon photomultipliers (SiPMs) reported 43 photoelectrons/keV~\cite{Ding:2022jjm}.
-A similar setup, but introducing a wavelength shifter, resulted in an increased light yield of 52.1 photoelectrons/keV~\cite{Wang:2022ekc}.
+The highest reported light yields from doped NaI(Tl) crystals were 22 photoelectrons (PE) per keV~\cite{NEON:2022hbk} with a novel crystal encapsulation technique~\cite{Choi:2020qcj}.
+There have been reports suggesting that undoped CsI and NaI crystals exhibit higher light yields at low temperatures with PMTs~\cite{amsler2002,park2021,nishimura1995,schotanus1990,1221872,COSINUS:2017bco,Poda:2021hsv} or silicom photomultipliers (SiPMs)~\cite{Ding:2022jjm}.
+At the liquid nitrogen temperature of 77\,K, the undoped CsI crystal, coupled with SiPMs and a wavelength shifter, achieved a light yield of 30.1 PE/keV~\cite{Wang:2022ekc}.

 We investigate the scintillation characteristics of an undoped CsI crystal to assess their temperature-dependent behavior.
-To maximize the light collection of the undoped CsI crystal, two SiPMs are directly attached to the crystal.
-In a temperature range between 86\,K and 293\,K, we measure the light yield, scintillation decay time, and energy resolutions.
-Due to the exhibition of high dark count rates~\cite{Lightfoot:2008im} and crosstalks~\cite{lee2022,lightfoot2008}, we have carefully analyzed and corrected effects.
+To maximize the light collection efficiency of the undoped CsI crystal, two SiPMs are directly attached to the crystal.
+In a temperature range between 86\,K and 293\,K, we measured the light yield, scintillation decay time, and energy resolution.
+Due to the exhibition of high dark count rates and crosstalks~\cite{lee2022,Lightfoot:2008im}, we have carefully analyzed and corrected effects of them on the analysis of measurements.